Movable IRS-Aided ISAC Systems: Joint Beamforming and Position Optimization: System Model

 \subsubsection{Communication Channels}

 Let $\mathbf{G}\in\mathbb{C}^{N\times M}$ and $\mathbf{f}_k\in\mathbb{C}^{N\times 1}$ denote the BS-IRS channel and the channel between IRS and the $k$-th CU, respectively.
-In this paper, we exploit the geometry model for channel modeling, which is a special case of the field-response-based model \cite{MA3}.
-Based on this, the BS-IRS channel is given as
+In this paper, we exploit the geometry model for modeling the channels, where each transmit path arrives at the receiver through only one receive path \cite{MA3,MA4}.
+We assume that $L$ transmit and receive paths exist for the BS-IRS and IRS-CU channels.
+Based on the above, the BS-IRS channel is given as